Game Summary - January 1, 2002

 Tampa, FL (AP) -- With the score tied and no time left, South Carolina kicker Daniel Weaver knew his 42-yard field goal attempt wasn't his best effort.
 So he put his faith in the wind.

-The kick barely cleared the crossbar, allowing No. 14 South Carolina to avoid a big embarrassment with a 31-28 victory over Ohio State (No. 23 ESPN/USA Today; No. 22 Associated Press) in the Outback Bowl on Tuesday.
+The kick barely cleared the crossbar, allowing No. 14 South Carolina to avoid a big embarrassment with a 31-28 victory over Ohio State (No. 23 ESPN/USA Today; No. 22 Associated Press) in the Outback Bowl.

 "I don't know what would've happened if that sucker didn't go through," South Carolina coach Lou Holtz said.

 But the kick did, and the Gamecocks (9-3) had their second consecutive Outback victory over Ohio State.

 "I knew it wasn't my greatest kick ever, but I was hoping the wind might take it," Weaver said.
 "I was lucky enough to make it."